egpaf-global/emastercard-automation/docs/offline-installation.md

       in `api/migration-config.yml`.

     - Install the application as follows:

         ```
         $ ./setup.py --offline
-        $ sudo docker-compose exec api initialize_database.sh
         ```

+    - If this is a completely new installation not an update then you should do the following:

+      ```
+      % sudo docker-compose exec api initialize_database.sh
+      ```

     - Once the installation completes go to http://localhost:8000 in your browser to verify that application is up and running.
+NOTE: For new installations you should proceed with the steps